TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/000_what-is-it.md

 ### Goal

-TCLI command line is a tool that will help you, as a developper, for using all the TIBCO Cloud Starter suite in order to be efficient and quick.
+TCLI command line is a tool that will help you, as a developer, for using all the TIBCO Cloud Starter suite in order to be efficient and quick.

 It can serve a lots of purpose from Application Generation , Test to Deployment